DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-company.md

 breadcrumb:
   - title: Downloads
     permalink: /downloads/
-description: This dataset provides natural resource revenues data by company for calendar years 2013-2015.
-This new dataset represents cooperation between government, industry, and civil society to create and confirm this information, and provide it in a way that adds to the national dialogue on natural resource extraction.
-This dataset will be updated in the first quarter of the calendar year.
+description: This dataset provides natural resource revenue data by company for calendar years 2013-2016.
+It includes revenues by phase for those companies extracting natural resources on federal lands and waters.
+It does not include company revenue from Indian lands or privately owned lands, and it is not available at the state level.
 tag:
 - Data
 - Downloads